LAL-project/linear-arrangement-library/instructions/compilation-pyhton-interface-windows.md

 # Installation of the interface for Python (Windows)

 This library has been interfaced to [Python 3](https://www.python.org/) using the software [SWIG](http://www.swig.org/) (version 4.0.1).
-In order to compile the interface, users need to install the `SWIG` tool in their system.
-As for the rest, one only needs the `make` tool.
+In order to compile the interface, you need to have the `SWIG` tool installed in your system.
+As for the rest, you only need the `make` tool.

 ## Installing Python 3